praveenoruganti/praveenoruganti-javascript/16_Callbacks_Promises_Async_Await/ReadMe.md

 You can see that it still looks pretty similar.
 You wrap the whole function in a Promise, and instead of calling the callback, you call resolve (or reject if there is an error).
 The function returns this Promise object.

 ### JavaScript Async/Await
+Async/await is a new approach that was added to JavaScript in ES2017.
 Async functions are a higher level abstraction over promises.
 An async function returns a promise.
 It makes your asynchronous code look more like synchronous/procedural code, which is easier for humans to understand.